msft-mirror-aosp/platform.compatibility.cdd/5_multimedia/5_10_professional-audio.md

 *    [C-1-6] MUST have Cold output latency of 200 milliseconds or less.
 *    [C-1-7] MUST have Cold input latency of 200 milliseconds or less.
 *    [SR] Are STRONGLY RECOMMENDED to provide a consistent level of CPU performance while audio is active and CPU load is varying.
-This should be tested using the Android app version of [SynthMark](https://github.com/google/synthmark) commit id [09b13c6f49ea089f8c31e5d035f912cc405b7ab8](https://github.com/google/synthmark/commit/09b13c6f49ea089f8c31e5d035f912cc405b7ab8).
+This SHOULD be tested using the Android app version of [SynthMark](https://github.com/google/synthmark) commit id [09b13c6f49ea089f8c31e5d035f912cc405b7ab8](https://github.com/google/synthmark/commit/09b13c6f49ea089f8c31e5d035f912cc405b7ab8).
 SynthMark uses a software synthesizer running on a simulated audio framework